Ibrahim1/aec/README.txt

 aecrouting_plugin_*.zip - AECrouting Plugin - Routing Manager

 A general purpose router for AEC related events such as registration (where, according to your settings, the AEC might redirect to the plan selection screen first).

-aechacks_mambot_*.zip - AEChacks Mambot - System Hacks Emulator

-While previously, the AEC relied on hacking (editing) core Joomla files, this mambot emulates this behavior by intercepting certain calls and redirecting them to AEC functions.
-It may still be necessary to hack certain files, but the majority of systems will have a complete integration with this Mambot alone.

 aecuser_plugin_*.zip - AECuser Plugin - User Manager